The-HackOps/AyurSutra/README.md

 * **Telemedicine:** Integrated video consultation feature for remote follow-ups and consultations.
 * **Persistent DB:** Migrate from mocked data to a secure, audited database with role-based data encryption and backups.
 * **Audit & Compliance:** Add logging, audit trails and role-based data access for practical clinic use.

 ---

-## Contributing

-Contributions are welcome.
-Please follow these steps:

-1. Fork the repository.
-2. Create a feature branch: `git checkout -b feature/my-feature`
-3. Commit your changes and push: `git push origin feature/my-feature`
-4. Open a Pull Request describing your changes.

-If you plan to add production features (database, auth, payments), open an issue first to discuss the approach and security considerations.

----